Configuring Settings.php

 }

-Where can I get a copy of a default.settings.php?
+Where can I get a copy of a default.settings.php file?

 Where can I find examples of Pantheon settings.php?

-You can view examples at the pantheon-settings-examples repo.
+You can refer to examples on the pantheon-settings-examples repo.

 Are table prefixes supported?